flowersinthesand/portal/documentation/api.md

 A network event which is fired once when a connection has been closed.

 * **reason** (type: String): The connection close reason.
-    * canceled: preparation failure.
+    * canceled: Preparation failure.
-    * notransport: no available transport.
+    * notransport: No available transport.
-    * done: closed normally.
+    * done: Closed normally.
-    * aborted: closed by the user.
+    * aborted: Closed by the user.
-    * timeout: timed out.
+    * timeout: Timed out.
-    * error: closed due to a server error or could not be opened.
+    * error: Closed due to a server error or could not be opened.

 The `connecting`, `open`, `message` and all the custom events become locked.
 An event handler registered when the state is not `closed` is executed when it becomes `closed`.
 An event handler added when the state is `closed` is executed immediately.